African Art Reframed

 African Art Reframed: Reflections and Dialogues on Museum Culture is a 2020 book by Bennetta Jules-Rosette and J.R.
 Osborn documenting how African art has transitioned from being perceived primarily as ethnographic artifacts to becoming recognized as respected works of art within museums.
-The book introduces a theoretical framework based on five "transformational nodes," describing stages museums typically experience: curiosity cabinets and private collections, small galleries, large modernist institutions, interactive postmodern museums, and digital virtual assemblages.
+The book introduces a theoretical framework based on five "transformational nodes," describing stages museums typically may have experienced: curiosity cabinets and private collections, small galleries, large modernist institutions, interactive postmodern museums, and digital virtual assemblages.

 Jules-Rosette and Osborn use African art as their primary case study but present their nodal model as universally applicable across cultural traditions.
-The authors also portray museums as dynamic spaces of negotiation, interaction, and dialogue among curators, artists, and audiences, underscoring collaborative strategies, curatorial innovation, and digital techniques that challenge traditional museum practices and classifications.
+The authors also portray museums as dynamic spaces of negotiation, interaction, and dialogue among curators, artists and audiences, underscoring collaborative strategies, curatorial innovation, and digital techniques that challenge traditional museum practices and classifications.

 Authors

-Bennetta Jules-Rosette is a sociologist and Director of the African and African-American Studies Research Center at UC San Diego, and J.R.
+Bennetta Jules-Rosette is a sociologist and director of the African and African-American Studies Research Center at UC San Diego and J.R.
 Osborn is a communication scholar and co-director of the Technology Design Studio at Georgetown University.